Installing Stainless¶

 The output should read:

-[ Debug ] Finished generating VCs
+[ Info ] Finished generating VCs

 [ Info ] Starting verification...